chickadeebird/LinearDeblur/README.md

 ## Images

-This is a sample pair of an image taken of the Leo Triplet, 5 minutes, Luminance (left), and its repaired image (right).
+This is a sample pair of a 5 minute Luminance image with blurring (left), and its repaired/deblurred image (right).

 <img src="./figs/Deblurred Stars Only.png" text='Deblurred stars using the "Stars Only" script - left blurry stars, right deblurred' align=left />

 ## Script

-This is the script interface for the line repair script.
+This is the script interface for the LinearDeblur script.

 <img src="./figs/LinearDeblur Script.png" text='LinearDeblur script' align=left />